Jimbly/dcjam2025/STORY-DATA.md

+INTRO
+* Hear rumor that THE ASCENDING RESEARCHER is transporting SUPERVALUABLEITEM (military tech?) through the station

-PLAYER'S PLANNING
+PLAYER'S PLANNING LIST
-[ ] Find where THE ASCENDING RESEARCHER is docked
+- [ ] Find where THE ASCENDING RESEARCHER is docked
-  * via bribe [stretch: or by following him around the station from a big enough distance] [ ] Get past the guard
+  * via bribe [stretch: or by following him around the station from a big enough distance]
+- [ ] Get past the guard
-  * via bribe or very hard combat (requires best gear in shops and locations and a lot of consumables) [ ] Open the safe
+  * via bribe or very hard combat (requires best gear in shops and locations and a lot of consumables)
+- [ ] Open the safe and grab the SUPERVALUABLEITEM
-  * via Safe Combination obtained via bribe (stretch: or a very hard, timed lockpicking minigame) [ ] Disappear into the black
+  * via SAFE COMBINATION obtained via bribe (stretch: or a very hard, timed lockpicking minigame)
+- [ ] Disappear into the black
-  * via cash paid to the appropriate captain
+  * via cash paid to the SHADY CAPTAIN (stretch: or a second escape option? hotwire a ship ahead of time?)

 LOCATIONS
 * space station